 For image categorization, image segmentation, image classification, object detection and multi-label classification

 Image Annotation Outsourcing – Why Choose Shaip

-Our pool of experts who are proficient in image labeling can procure accurate and effectively annotated datasets.
+Our pool of experts who are proficient in labeling can procure accurate and effectively annotated photos and images.

 Focus on growth

 Our team helps you prepare image data for training AI engines, saving valuable time & resources.

 Our team of collaborators can accommodate additional volume while maintaining the quality of data output.